 D-Day: Normandy--Intense Figting and Civilian Casualties (June-July 1944)

-Figure 1.--Here a medic administers to a French boy who has hurt his ankle.
+Figure 1.--Here an unidentified medic administers to a French boy who has hurt his ankle.
 Notice the Glengary cap.
-This means that British soldiers must have passed through.
-This would place the scene on the eastern part of the Normandy bridgehead.
-I'm not sure as to the nationality of the medic.
-I don't recognize his patch and he is not wearing his helmet--the most obvious way of differentiating between British/Canadian and American soldiers.
-A reader suggests, "I suspect the medic has loaned the boy his hat while he attends to the ankle".
+This means that the soldier is British or Canasian.
+One source confirms that the medic is Candian.
+This would place the scene on the eastern part of the Normandy bridgehead, we think around Caen.
+This was the Brotish objective on Day 1, but proved to be the keystone of the German defenses.
+We don't recognize the medic's patch which isn't shown very clearly and he is not wearing his helmet--the most obvious way of differentiating between British, Canadian, and American soldiers.
+A reader suggests, "I suspect the medic has loaned the boy his cap while he attends to the ankle".
 If so he might have had a hard time getting it back.
+Click on the image to see the little boy's thank you.
+The salute is another way of differentiating Allied soldiers.
+A Canadian reader tells us, "The boy is giving a British Commonwealth salute.
+The British salute the palm is seen facing forward while the American salute is more level."

 The Allied invasion transformed Normandy from a backwater of the War to perhaps the Wars most critical focal point.
 Both the Allies and Germans appreciated this and the fighting was not only intense, but confined to a relatively small area.
 The Germans knew that retreating from Normandy mean losing the War.
 The Allies had their backs to the Channel.
 The problem for the Germans was not only did Allied air power isolate Normandy, making reinforcement difficicult, but a massive Soviet offensive on the Eastern Front was destroying Army Group Center, the largest and most powerful German formation in the War.
 Dealing with increasing American pressure in the west forced the Germans to move forces west making the German position increasingly vulnerable to what would become one of the great tank battles of the War.
 The intense figting during June and July caused considerable damage throught out the area.
 This was especially true because the Germans managed to bottleup the Allies in the Normandy beidgehead for several weeks.
 This meant the fighting on the Western front was confined to Normandy.
 Many villiages and even cities like Caen were destroyed.
 There were large numbers of civilian casualties.
 The French during World War I had evacuated civilians from the Western Front in northern France.
 In Normandy there was no where to evacuate the civilians.